 Yes!
-There are numerous options for practicing yoga at different levels Cuenca.
+There are numerous options for practicing yoga at different levels in Cuenca.

 Nope.
 Drop in yoga classes are generally $5 and most studios offer discounts and passes for multiple visits.

 Not sure.
 You may hate it.
 But what have you got to lose? $5 and an hour of your time is all.

 I never thought I was the yoga type either.
 That was until I tried it and started to realise the physical and mental benefits it brought to my day-to-day life.